YR-ZR0/timer-control-card/README.md

 - Burnt Houses
 - Dead Plants

-or anything else that may casue harm if a timer is missed.
+or anything else that may cause harm if a timer is missed.

 ## Usage